 - All TPE is automatically deposited into your account the moment it is earned.
 Also meaning, the moment you earn it, you can spend it.
 Here are the ways to earn TPE:

-- Simulation Participation – By simply commenting in a Race Day post, you will receive 1 TPE.
+- Race Participation – By simply signing up for a race in a Race Day post, you will receive 1 TPE.

-- Testing Session – Every week there will be a quiz posted.
-Don’t sweat, just completing the three questions will get you 1 TPE while getting 100% will get you 3 TPE.
+- Happy Hour – Every week there will be a quiz posted.
+Don’t sweat, just completing the three questions will get you 1 TPE while getting 100% will get you 2 TPE.

 - Welfare* – In an effort to prevent duplication across users participating in numerous leagues, every week a Welfare thread will be started for Users to post the completion link of a PT in a different simulation league.

-- League Positions – Listed in the navigation bar, we have ample openings around the league to provide for an extra TPE boost every week.
+- League Positions – Listed in the navigation bar, we have ample openings around the league to help with and you will be able to claim 3 TPE every week.

 - *You may only do either League Media or claim Welfare, you may not do both.